-Ellie Lowther is a mixed-race trans rights defender, she has opted for a multi-agency approach to her work by delivering awareness workshops and consulting with community organisations to develop trans-friendly policies.
-Her main line of work includes: raising awareness of trans rights amongst young people, increasing diversity in community organisations and promoting the global trans movement online.
+Ellie Lowther is a mixed-race trans rights defender, who has opted for a multi-agency approach to her work by delivering awareness workshops and consulting with community organisations to develop trans-friendly policies.
+Her main line of work includes: raising awareness of trans rights amongst young people, increasing diversity in community organisations, and promoting the global trans movement online.

 If you would like to get in touch with Ellie please contact her by email: